 The CIP, an outline of public projects planned for the near future, is updated annually.
-You can access the CIP by clicking here.
 Funding for these projects is provided through a variety of sources including development impact fees, transportation funds, and grants which are restricted for the purposes for which they are budgeted.

 The City Completed Projects map highlights the progress made since July 1, 2011.